Focused support for farming communities

 Meeting the needs of rural communities

-Our Sustainable Agriculture and Farmer Livelihoods (SAFL) programme is based on an internationally recognised framework covering five focus areas, known as ‘Capitals’.
+Thrive, our sustainable agriculture and farmer livelihoods programme, is based on an internationally recognised framework covering five focus areas, known as ‘Capitals’.

-The five Capitals framework is based on the premise that to have a sustainable livelihood, farming communities must be ‘in credit’ across five areas: financial, natural, physical, human and social.
+The five Capitals framework was first developed by the Department for International Development and then adopted by the Food and Agriculture Organisation of the United Nations.
+The framework is based on the premise that to be sustainable farming communities must be ‘in credit’ across five areas: financial, natural, physical, human and social.
 Strength in all five types of capital creates resilience and enables farmers and rural communities to prosper.

 Our expert field technicians provide advice and support for all of our farmers, helping them to run successful and profitable farms.
 This includes helping farmers to optimise the profitability of their businesses, with tobacco grown alongside other crops in mixed agricultural landscapes.